Extremist attack in Somalia’s capital kills at least 9

 A Somali police spokesman said Mogadishu’s police commissioner, Col. Farhan Mohamud Qaroleh, was the target of the attack but he was safe.

-“A suicide car bomber with heavy explosives plotted by the terrorist group al-Shabab has targeted the Mogadishu police commissioner,” police spokesman Said Adam Ali said.
+“A suicide car bomber with heavy explosives plotted by the terrorist group al-Shabab has targeted the Mogadishu police commissioner,” police spokesman Sadiq Adam Ali said.
 “They hit the vehicle of the Mogadishu police commissioner.”

 It was the second such large explosion in the city this month.
 A blast targeting a teashop killed at least 10 people last week.